 Equity REIT investments allow investors to gain exposure to a diversified portfolio of income-producing commercial real estate while relying on professional managers to select and manage the properties.

 Equity REIT investments provide investors with an attractive dividend yield that is higher than the overall stock market.

 Public equity REIT ETFs and mutual funds are liquid and can have low expense ratios, providing investors with a convenient and flexible way to invest in real estate.

 David Stein is the founder of the Money For the Rest of Us.
 Since 2014, he has produced and hosted the Money For the Rest of Us investing podcast.
-The podcast reaches over 50,000 listeners per episode and has been nominated for six Plutus Awards.
+The podcast reaches tens of thousands of listeners per episode and has been nominated for six Plutus Awards.
 David also oversees Money for the Rest of Us Plus, the premier investment education platform that provides professional-grade portfolio tools and training to help individual investors manage their own investment portfolios.
 He is the author of Money for the Rest of Us: 10 Questions to Master Successful Investing, which was published by McGraw-Hill.
 Previously, David was an institutional investment advisor and asset manager.
-He was a managing partner at Fund Evaluation Group, LLC, a $70 billion investment advisory firm.
+He was a managing partner at FEG Investment Advisors, a $15 billion investment advisory firm.
 At FEG, David served as Chief Investment Strategist and Chief Portfolio Strategist.